 Privately held companies like Blue Origin don't need to disclose their financial data publicly.
 As a result, there isn't currently much publicly available information on Blue Origin's revenue or profitability.

 It likely isn't profitable yet.
 Founder Jeff Bezos said in late 2024 that his space company “is not a very good business yet.”
-The company took a notable step to improve as a business in early 2025 by launching a sizeable layoff.
+The company took a notable step to improve as a business in early 2025 by launching a sizable layoff.

 Although Blue Origin isn't making money yet, Bezos sees a bright future.
 “I think it’s going to be the best business that I’ve ever been involved in, but it’s going to take a while,” he said in 2024.
 That immense promise is what has investors so excited by its potential IPO.

-ETFs with exposure to Blue Origin
+Alternatives to Blue Origin Stock

 Exchange-Traded Fund (ETF)